Total TimePrep: 20 min. Cook: 15 min.

 - In a shallow dish, combine the cracker crumbs and coconut.
 In another shallow dish, whisk the eggs, milk and salt.
 Dip each fillet in egg mixture, then coat with crumb mixture.

-- In a large skillet, cook fish in 3 tablespoons oil in batches over medium-high heat for 1-2 minutes on each side or until fish flakes easily with a fork, adding oil as needed.
+- In a large skillet, cook fish in 3 tablespoons oil in batches over medium-high heat for 1-2 minutes on each side or until fish just begins to flake with a fork, adding oil as needed.
 Serve with sweet-sour sauce.
-Yield: 8 servings.

 I've been making this for my family for years.
 I've always used talipia and it turns out great!
 I've also recently went on a diet so i cut out the evaporated milk and used skim and grille it on my griddle instead of frying it.
 Also used sugar free preserves and reduced fat ritz.
 Couldn't tell the difference at all!